-As of June 30, 2020 and December 31, 2019, we had various loans outstanding for which we have entered into guarantees and are required to comply with financial covenants.
+As of September 30, 2020 and December 31, 2019, we had various loans outstanding for which we have entered into guarantees and are required to comply with financial covenants.
 See Note 10.
 Debt, Net for additional information.

 In January 2020, our unconsolidated Sea Sound Apartments JV, entered into a \$40.3 million loan.
 The Sea Sound Apartments JV Loan bears interest at LIBOR plus 2.15% and matures in January 2024.
-As of June 30, 2020, there was no principal balance outstanding on the Sea Sound Apartments JV Loan.
+As of September 30, 2020, \$1.3 million was outstanding on the Sea Sound Apartments JV Loan.
 The Sea Sound Apartments JV Loan is secured by the real property, all assets of the borrower, assignment of leases and rents and the security interest in the rents and personal property.
 In connection with the Sea Sound Apartments JV Loan, as guarantor, our JV partner entered into a guarantee in favor of the lender, to guarantee the payment and performance of the borrower.
 Our JV partner is the sole guarantor and will receive a fee related to the guarantee from us based on our ownership percentage.

 In January 2019, our unconsolidated Pier Park TPS JV, entered into a \$14.4 million loan.
-As of June 30, 2020 and December 31, 2019, \$13.3 million and \$6.8 million, respectively, was outstanding on the Pier Park TPS JV Loan.
+As of September 30, 2020 and December 31, 2019, \$14.4 million and \$6.8 million, respectively, was outstanding on the Pier Park TPS JV Loan.
 The Pier Park TPS JV Loan bears interest at LIBOR plus 2.5% and matures in January 2026.
 The Pier Park TPS JV entered into an interest rate swap to hedge cash flows tied to changes in the underlying floating interest rate tied to LIBOR.
 The interest rate swap is effective January 14, 2021 and matures on January 14, 2026 and fixed the variable rate debt on the notional amount of related debt of \$14.4 million to a rate of 5.21%.
-The Pier Park TPS JV Loan is secured by the real property, assignment of rents and the security interest in the rents and personal property.
-In connection with the Pier Park TPS JV Loan, as guarantor we, a wholly owned subsidiary of ours and our JV partner entered into a joint and several guarantee in favor of the lender, to guarantee the payment and performance of the borrower.
-As guarantor, our liability under the Pier Park TPS JV Loan will be automatically reduced to 50.0%, or a further 25.0% of the outstanding principal balance upon reaching and maintaining certain debt service coverage.
+The Pier Park TPS JV Loan is secured by the real and personal property and an assignment of rents and the security interest in the rents.
+In connection with the Pier Park TPS JV Loan, we, a wholly-owned subsidiary of ours and our JV partner entered into a joint and several payment and performance guarantee in favor of the lender.
+Our liability as guarantor under the Pier Park TPS JV Loan will be automatically reduced to 50.0%, or a further 25.0% of the outstanding principal balance upon reaching and maintaining certain debt service coverage.
 See Note 18.
 Commitments and Contingencies for additional information.